unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 Let us a take a closer look at the **government and government enterprises** industry in Iowa.

-Looking back on an [earlier section](https://apps.axibase.com/chartlab/cb62aab7) from this article, we can recall that this industry experienced significant growth in terms total employee compensation for the industry as a whole.
+Looking back on an [earlier Chart Lab example](https://apps.axibase.com/chartlab/cb62aab7) from this article, we can recall that this industry experienced significant growth in terms total employee compensation for the industry as a whole.
 Below is an image of the year-over-year growth experienced by the **government and government enterprises** industry in Iowa.
 While growth has slowed slightly over recent years, we can see that as a whole over this time period the growth has been quite significant.

 ![Figure 15](Images/Figure15.png)

-You can explore the year-over-year growth for the **government and government enterprises** industry in Iowa here:
+You can explore the year-over-year growth for the **government and government enterprises** industry in Iowa in the below portal:

 [![](Images/button.png)](https://apps.axibase.com/chartlab/f5eae012/3/)

 What does this tremendous growth mean for your average government worker in Iowa?
 Are wages increasing for the average government employee?
 Are the elites in this industry only getting richer?
 Or is there another factor at play?
-For the government industry in Iowa, we will now walk through adding total employee compensation, the total number of employees, and compute an average wage for this industry as our new metric.
+For the government industry in Iowa, we will now walk through adding total employee compensation, the total number of employees, and compute an average wage (adjusted with CPI values) for this industry as our new metric.
 We will be able to get then gain a clear understanding of the situation over time, available all in one portal.

 Let us begin by displaying the metrics for total employee compensation and total number of employees in the state.
-Below is an image of the configuration in Chart Lab:
+Below is an image of the initial part of the configuration in Chart Lab:

 ![Figure 17](Images/Figure17.png)

 This configuration is relatively straightforward.
 First, we display the **[series]** for both fields by specifying their respective entity and metric names.
-Next, using the **[tags]** command, we are able to display only the pertinent information.
+Next, using the **[tags]** command, we are able to display only the pertinent information, in this case data on the federal government.
 Finally, by specifying **axis=right** (at the bottom of the configuration), we are able to display axises for employment (in thousands, on the left hand side) and for total compensation (in thousand, on the right hand side).
 Below is an image of the output in Chart Lab:

 ![Figure 16](Images/Figure16.png)

-Interestingly enough, we can see that over time, in spite the fact that the total number of employees has gone down, the total employee compensation in the state has drastically increased for the federal government industry.
+Interestingly enough, we can see that over time, in spite the fact that the total number of employees (the blue series) has gone down, the total employee compensation (the yellow series) in the state has drastically increased for the federal government industry.
 We can see that the number of federal government employees in the state decreased from 20,300 to 17,700 persons but the total compensation in the state increased from $999,528,000 to
 $1,629,778,000.
 Let us now move to computing the average federal government compensation per employee.
 Below is an image of the configuration in Chart Lab:

 ![Figure 18](Images/Figure18.png)

 Our next step is similar to our first step.
-First, we begin by specifying the **[series}** and **[tags}** we would like to be shown.
-Since we are looking to display the average employee compensation, we specify **display = false** for both of these series.
+First, we begin by specifying the **[series}** and **[tags]** we would like to be shown.
+Since we are looking to only display the average employee compensation in this output, we specify **display = false** for both of these series.
 Next, we specify **alias** names to be used in order to create our custom metric.
 Finally, we specify the **value** we would like to be displayed.
 This line in the configuration is shown below: